acard0/orbitresolver/README.md

 # sample code that randomly selects player ships.
 - finds component system class instance via pattern matching
 - filters Player game objects and picks random player
-- creates an instance of DTO object using mono activator fn exported by il2cpp
+- creates an instance of ShipSelectRequest DTO object using mono activator fn exported by il2cpp
 - sends the ShipSelectRequest to the server using the network session object found via pattern matching

 ```rust